cryptobeat/Strategies/README.md

 ```

 <h2>Parameters</h2>
-You can define parameters which you can later set in the parameters window by entering @input tag in the meta data section
+You can define parameters which you can later set in the parameters window.

 ```coffee
 #@engine:1.0